-Urinary tract infection is the fourth leading cause of healthcare-related infection1 with approximately 70% - 80% attributable to inappropriate use of indwelling urinary catheters.
-CAUTI is associated with increased morbidity and mortality and extended the length of hospital stay.
-Indwelling bladder catheterization is a known risk factor for developing UTIs 3.
-There is no widely recognized guideline regarding catheterization in the perioperative setting, to date, with surgeon preferred largely bladder management.
-Routine catheterization has been used at various surgical centers with the purpose of avoid postoperative urinary retention, something for which patients get through operation are recognized to be at increased risk, and which itself is associated with UTIs 6.7.
-UTIs account for between 13-15% of all health care-related diseases worldwide, leading to long hospital stays, increased health care expenditures, and an increased mortality rate.
-Postoperative UTIs incidence of has been before estimated as high as 30.26%9.
-POUTIs are described as the most common minor systemic postoperative complication after operations, exceeding pneumonia, deep venous thrombosis,, and renal insufficiency 8.
-Also, POUTIs have been linked to considerable unfavorable events such as periprosthetic infection, implant failure, and subsequent revision procedures, consequential in extended and costly hospital stays10-14.
+Urinary tract infection is the fourth most important cause of healthcare-related infection1 with around 70 - 80% attributable to improper use of indwelling urinary catheters2.
+Catheter UTI (CAUTI) is connected with escalated morbidity and mortality and extended the length of hospital stay2.
+Indwelling bladder catheterization is a recognized risk factor for developing UTIs3.
+There is no commonly recognized guideline concerning catheterization in the perioperative setting, to date, with surgeon preferred mainly bladder management^{4,5}.
+Practice catheterization has been used in various surgical centers with the purpose of avoiding postoperative urinary retention, something that patients undergo during operation are recognized to be at increased risk, and that itself is associated with UTIs^{6,7}.
+UTIs account for between 13-

+15% of all health care-related diseases worldwide, leading to long hospital stays, increased health care expenditures, and an increased mortality rate^{2,8}.
+Postoperative UTIs are estimated at 30.26%9.
+POUTIs are described as the most common minor systemic complications after operations, which exceeding pneumonia, deep venous thrombosis, and renal insufficiency8.
+Also, POUTIs have been linked to considerable unfavorable events such as implant failure, periprosthetic infection, and subsequent revision procedures, consequential in extended and costly hospital stays10-14.
 This investigation seeks to determine prevalence rate, bacterial profile, antibiotic sensitivity and specific risk factors for UTI in post operative patients in tertiary hospitals in Sana'a, Yemen.